CGM Deep Dive

 Alarm fatigue is real.
 Night-time false lows are miserable.
 People, families, clinicians, and companies all feel the pressure to reduce alarm burden.

-If these hard stop alarms can be disabled, both true severe lows and false lows signalling sensor failure can be ignored until it is too late.
-The same logic applies to persistent very high readings with possible ketones and DKA.
+But this collides directly with asymmetric risk if very low and very high alarms are optional to disable.
+If these hard-stop alarms can be silenced, both true severe lows and false lows signalling sensor failure can be ignored until it is too late.
+The same logic applies to persistent very high readings with possible ketones.

-3. Demand transparency for non-adjunctive and AID use
+3. Transparency for non-adjunctive and AID use

 AID systems are, in many ways, the pinnacle of what CGM can do.
 They reduce cognitive load, flatten variability, and improve quality of life.

-4. Where next?
-Open conversation, not defensiveness
+4. Open conversation, not defensiveness

 - acknowledges the asymmetric risk of erroneous CGM readings, especially when coupled with AID and non-adjunctive labelling,